In Rainbows: Music

 On "All I Need", Jonny Greenwood wanted to capture the white noise generated by a band playing loudly in a room, which never occurs in the studio.
 His solution was to have a string section play every note of the scale, blanketing the frequencies.
 Radiohead recorded a version of "Nude" during the OK Computer sessions, but discarded it.
 This version featured a Hammond organ, a "straighter" feel, and different lyrics.
 For In Rainbows, Colin Greenwood wrote a new bassline, which Godrich said "transformed it from something very straight into something that had much more of a rhythmic flow".
-The title of "Faust Arp" tributes the krautrock band Faust.
+"Faust Arp" combines fingerpicked acoustic guitar and "syrupy" strings, which Pitchfork likened to the Beatles.
+The title tributes the krautrock band Faust.

-"Reckoner" developed while Radiohead were working on another song, "FeelingPulledApartByHorses".
+Radiohead developed "Reckoner" while working on another song, "FeelingPulledApartByHorses".
 It features Yorke's falsetto, "frosty, clanging" percussion, a "meandering" guitar line, piano, and strings arranged by Jonny Greenwood.
 Yorke described it as "a love song... sort of".
-He said the line "because we separate like ripples on a blank shore" was the centre of In Rainbows, and that "everything's leading to that point and then going away from that point".
+He said the lyric "because we separate like ripples on a blank shore" was the centre of In Rainbows, and that "everything's leading to that point and then going away from that point".
 He described "House of Cards" as "mellow and summery", and likened it to the 1968 instrumental "Albatross" by Fleetwood Mac.
 Mike Diver of Drowned in Sound described "Jigsaw Falling into Place" as a "bass-propelled pop-rock head-bobber".
 The lyrics were inspired by the chaos witnessed by Yorke when drinking in Oxford, a combination of elation and "a much darker side".

 Yorke said composing "Videotape" was "absolute agony", and that it "went through every possible parameter".
-He initially wanted it to be a "post-rave trance track", similar to the music of Surgeon, and said Jonny Greenwood was "obsessed" with shifting the start of the bar.
+He initially wanted it to be a "post-rave trance track", similar to the music of Surgeon.
 Radiohead performed "Videotape" in a more conventional rock arrangement on tour in 2006, with Selway's drums building to a climax.
 For the album, Godrich and Greenwood reduced the song to a minimal piano ballad with percussion from a Roland TR-909 drum machine.
+According to Yorke, Greenwood was "obsessed" with shifting the start of the bar; the syncopation throws off the listener's perception of the downbeat.